Very Steep Slope House Plans: How Steep Is Too Steep?

 Less than 10% incline is considered slight and is the easiest to build on.
 Around 11-20% is considered moderate and gradients above 20% are considered “steep”.

-When the gradient exceeds 15%, the cost of building on the site begins to increase because the risks get higher and building becomes more challenging.
+Above a 15% degree slope, the cost to build a house on a slope begins to increase because the risks get higher and building becomes more challenging.

-An upward sloping block can be even more complicated.
+An upward-sloping block can be even more complicated.
 Upward sloping blocks often require deep cutting into the land, then transportation and disposal of rock and soil.
 These are called “site costs” and are calculated after a site is visited and assessed.

-It’s important to know that it’s uncommon to find a block of land which is “too steep” to build on.
-The key to minimising building costs is to work with the sloping slope and not against it.Plus, the cost of building on a sloping block comes down to who you choose to build with.
+It’s important to know that it’s uncommon to find a block of land that is “too steep” to build on.
+The key to minimising building costs is to work with the sloping slope and not against it.
+Plus, the cost of building on a sloping block comes down to who you choose to build with.

-At Montgomery Homes, for example, we have a wide range of very steep slope house plans available where we use innovative building techniques to minimise site costs - plus, we can build on a gradient between 25%-30% which is considered “very steep”.
-Keep reading and learn how we can build a beautiful, functional home on your sloping site.
+At Montgomery Homes, for example, we have a wide range of very steep slope house plans available where we use innovative building techniques to minimise site costs — plus, we can build on a gradient between 25%-30% which is considered “very steep”.

-Curious about how to build a house on a steep slope using a split level slab technique?
+Curious about how to build a house on a steep slope using a split-level slab technique?
 Check out the animation below!

-On the other hand, our bearers and joist technique is more suitable for very steep slope house plans.
-Bearers and joists uses steel or engineerd timber as the supporting structure to raise the floor.
-This is a common approach in flood prone areas and most steep blocks will require bearers and joists to work effectively with the gradient of the land which will in turn, increase the functionality and architectural design of your home.
+This is a common approach in flood-prone areas and most steep blocks will require bearers and joists to work effectively with the gradient of the land which will, in turn, increase the functionality and architectural design of your home.

 There are a huge range of benefits to our split level and bearers and joist building techniques.
 These include: